eXtreme Gridiron League (XGL) Rules & Regulations

 DON'T RUN UP THE SCORE on an opponent

 There is a strict point limit rule enforced.
 55 is our scoring limit.
 Should your lead be less than 21 points difference then you will be allowed to go over the 55 point limit to maintain at least a 21 point lead.
-Safety’s are no longer considered as an excuse for breaking this rule.
+If you hold a commanding lead in the game don’t go anywhere near the 55 point limit because events can conspire out of your control that would push your team over 55 points.
+Safeties are no longer considered as an excuse for breaking this rule.
 All infractions will receive a mandatory minimum of one game suspension.
 There will be no more warnings.
-Don't go anywhere near the end zone if it will push you over 55 with more than a 21 point lead.
+Don't go anywhere near the end zone if it will put you close to or push you over 55 with more than a 21 point lead.
+If your opponent does something to intentionally cause you to exceed 55 points the one game mandatory minimum suspension may be waived at discretion of the commish committee but you will still receive a warning for this infraction that will count against future infractions.
+AGAIN, DO NOT GO ANYWHERE NEAR 55 POINTS IF YOU HOLD A COMMANDING LEAD IN THE GAME.
+55 POINTS IS THE ABSOLUTE MAXIMUM AND YOU ARE NOT ENTITLED TO SCORE EXACTLY THIS AMOUNT SO DON’T RUN UP THE SCORE.
+Furthermore, any opponent who is found to intentionally attempt to push another team over 55 points by running backwards for a safety or other action will be subject to suspension at the discretion of the commish committee.

-Quitting: If you are losing by a wide margin and the game is clearly over please ask your opponent if you can concede the game.
+Conceding in the 3rd quarter: If you are losing by a wide margin and the game is clearly over please ask your opponent if you can concede the game.
 If they agree then use the game menu to quit.
-This can only be done in the 3rd or 4th quarter with your opponent's agreement.
+This can only be done in the 3rd quarter with your opponent's agreement.
+See Conceding below for 4th quarter.

-Conceding: If you are losing at any point in the 4th quarter by 21 points or more you will be allowed to concede without asking the opponent for agreement.
-This option is being added to address situations where the game has become hopeless for a comeback and to avoid stat padding situations for the winning team.
-Let your opponent know you have chosen to concede and use the game menu to quit.
-This is only allowed in the 4th quarter and when losing by 21 or more points.
+Conceding in the 4th quarter: If you are losing at any point in the 4th quarter you will be allowed to concede without asking the opponent for agreement.
+This option is being added to address situations where the game is effectively over and to avoid stat padding for the winning team or the need to spend time running down the clock.
+Use the game menu to quit and let your opponent know you have chosen to concede.

 4th Down Rules: You must punt or kick the field goal except in the following situations: